 The Razer DeathAdder Elite is a wired-only mouse.

 The DeathAdder Elite has a typical braided Razer cable.
 Just like the Naga Trinity's, this mouse's cable is rigid and not very flexible.
 The cable maintains a lot of kinks, which can be bothersome when using the mouse.
+If you want something with a much better cable, check out the Razer DeathAdder V2, as it uses Razer's new cable which is much less rigid and stiff.

 The Razer DeathAdder Elite's wired click latency is good, and most people will be satisfied with it.
 You won't notice any delay when gaming with it.